sadeq220/docs/reactiveprogramming/README.md

 ```
 onSubscribe onNext* (onError | onComplete)?
 ```
+This means that `onSubscribe` is always signalled,
+No further notifications will be received until Subscription#request(long) is called.(demand signal)
+It is the responsibility of this Subscriber instance to call Subscription#request(long) whenever more data is wanted.
-This means that `onSubscribe` is always signalled, followed by a possibly unbounded number of `onNext` signals (as requested by `Subscriber`) followed by an `onError` signal if there is a failure, or an `onComplete` signal when no more elements are available—all as long as the `Subscription` is not cancelled.
+followed by a possibly unbounded number of `onNext` signals (as requested by `Subscriber`) followed by an `onError` signal if there is a failure, or an `onComplete` signal when no more elements are available—all as long as the `Subscription` is not cancelled.

 Signal 	As a noun: one of the *onSubscribe*, *onNext*, *onComplete*, *onError*, *request(n)* or cancel methods.
 As a verb: calling/invoking a signal.